NorbertG0/Discord-Weather-Bot/README.md

 ## 🚀 About
 <p align="justify">
 This is a simple Discord bot written in Python that provides real-time weather information using WeatherAPI.com.
-The bot allows users to request weather data for any location—including current conditions, forecasts, temperature, humidity, wind speed, and more—and integrates seamlessly with Discord to enable interaction via text commands.
-Weather details are fetched from WeatherAPI.com and delivered in an easy-to-read format.
+Users can request weather data for any location, including current conditions, forecasts, temperature, humidity, wind speed, and more.
+The bot integrates seamlessly with Discord, allowing interaction through text commands.
+Weather details are fetched from WeatherAPI.com and presented in a clear, easy-to-read format.

-This project is my first major undertaking using Python.
-Through its development, I learned how API connections work, how to process and utilize received data, and how to handle JSON responses.
-Additionally, I gained valuable experience working with external libraries, structuring a Python project, creating GitHub repositories, and writing effective README documentation.
 </p>

 ## ⚙️ Features